Leehudson514/Kickstarter-analysis/README.md

 ### Analysis of Outcomes based on Launch Date
 * Kickstarters that launched in May and June had the highest successful outcomes.
-* Campaigns that start in January and Feburary had a the highest chance to fail.
+* Campaigns that start in January and Feburary had the highest chance to fail.

 ![goals](Theatre_Outcomes_vs_Launch.png)

 ### Analysis of Outcomes based on Goals